Memorize and practice these MSNCB cram before taking test

 In order to meet the varied needs of nurses and facilities, AMSN offers the course in a number of live and independent study formats, including bringing it to your facility or accessing it through the AMSN Online Library.

-An alternative to nurses preparing for the CMSRN exam is the Focused CE Series, a collaboration between AMSN and nurse.com.
+An alternative to nurses preparing for the CMSRN test is the Focused CE Series, a collaboration between AMSN and nurse.com.
 The Focused CE Series is a blended learning model that combines weekly online CE course readings, weekly live webinar presentations, and an online forum for information exchange and networking with peers.

 1. Helping Role